PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 “Recurring Billing” means the optional feature associated with Payments Advanced and Payments Pro Payflow that, with the consent of your customer, enables you to set up payments that recur at specified intervals and frequencies as described in more detail on the PayPal website.

 “Recurring Payments” means the optional feature associated with Advanced Credit and Debit Card Payments, Payments Pro, and VT that, with the consent of your customer, enables you to set up payments that recur at specified intervals and frequencies, as described in more detail on the PayPal website.

 “Risk Data Acquisition Service” includes but is not limited to the Fraudnet, Magnes, and STC ingtegrations.

 “Risk Factors” has the meaning provided for in Section 2.f.

-“Transaction Fees” means the fees provided in Section 2.b.ii. of this ACP/VT Agreement.
+“Transaction Fees” means the fees described in Section 2.b.ii. of this Agreement and set forth on the Fees page.
 Note, if you use certain optional Services, certain additional fees may apply to your transactions on a per transaction basis, as outlined in Section 2(c); however, these are not included in this definition.

 “Virtual Terminal” or “VT” means the Service that enables you to receive a Card payment by manually entering Card Data given to you by a customer.